pSciComp/PracticalScientificComputing/README.md

 - Use workflow descriptions and container images to make runs repeatable.

 #### Picking a side
-- Be able to identify cluster‑ or cloud‑friendly properties of a project (data gravity, burstiness, parallelism type, compliance, project lifecycle).
+- Be able to identify cluster‑ or cloud‑friendly properties of a project early on (data gravity, burstiness, parallelism type, compliance, project lifecycle).
 - Produce a simple rubric to score a project and recommend “cluster‑first”, “cloud‑first”, or “hybrid”.